 - 1st Halloween – That costume is the cutest thing I’ve ever seen!
 1000 pictures!!

-- 6th Halloween – Yeah, great costume, now get your candy so we can get home, shower (maybe), and try to get two kids with sugar-highs to bed so we can get up and make it to the bus on time.
+- 6th Halloween – Yeah, great costume, now get your candy so we can get home, shower (maybe), and try to get two kids with sugar-highs to bed so we can get up and make it to the bus on time the next morning.

 All of that being said, my kids had more pictures taken of them in the first year of their lives than I have in the last 37 years, but I don’t feel cheated or unloved because my parents don’t have 5000 pictures of me the day I was born.
 I love looking back at all the pictures I have of my children, and seeing how much they’ve grown over the years.
 I know the old saying goes, “a picture is worth a thousand words,” but sometimes I think an actual memory is worth even more.